JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_09/theory.md

   \operatorname{loss}(y,\hat y) = y\log \hat y + (1-y)\log(1- \hat y)
   ```
 Mean square error is used for regression problems while both cross-entropies for classification problem.
 The former for multi-class (``K>2``) and the latter for binary (``K=2``) problems.

+## Making predictions

+For classifion with ``K`` classes, the classifier ``f`` predict a probability distribution of ``K`` classes.
+The prediction is the label with the highest probability.
+Using the terminology from before, we can say that the output of the classifier is in the one-hot form, while the actual prediction has the one-cold  form.

 ## Approximation quality